Queens University (Bangladesh): Library

-The QU library has a good collection of resources in Business, Management, Computer Science, Engineering, Information Technology, Economics, Law, Environmental Studies, English Language and Literature, History, Culture, Psychology, Religion, Sociology, Mathematics, Statistics, Architecture, etc.
+The QU library houses a comprehensive collection of resources across various fields, including Business, Management, Computer Science, Engineering, Information Technology, Economics, Law, Environmental Studies, English Language and Literature, History, Culture, Psychology, Religion, Sociology, Mathematics, Statistics, and Architecture.

 Extracurricular activities

-The university has an arrangement of extra curricular activities for its students.
-Such as sports and games, software fair, seminars and cultural activities.
+The university offers a range of extracurricular activities for its students, including sports and games, software fairs, seminars, and cultural events.

 Accreditation

 The academic programs of the university are recognized by many national and international educational institutions and professional bodies such as BCS (Bangladesh Computer Society) and Bangladesh Bar Council.